cfreitas07/temperatureplayground/README.md

 - Matplotlib for plotting capabilities
 - PySerial for serial communication
 - The open-source community for inspiration and tools

-## 🐛 Known Issues

-- Large executable size due to bundled Python dependencies
-- First launch may be slower on some systems
-- Serial port detection may vary between Windows versions

 ## 📞 Support